justeattakeaway/pie/apps/pie-docs/src/components/tag/overview/overview.md

     {% contentPageImage {
       src: "../../../assets/img/components/tag/example-rtl-restaurant-listing.svg",
       width: "343px",
-      alt: "A right-to-left example of neutral and brand tags used on a restaurant listing card."
+      alt: "A Burger King restaurant listing in a right-to-left language (hebrew). with two tags in the top left corner, Promoted on the left and Stampcards on the right"
     } %}
   {% endcontentItem %}
   {% contentItem %}
   {% contentPageImage {
       src: "../../../assets/img/components/tag/example-rtl-disabled-menu-item.svg",
       width: "343px",
-      alt: "A right-to-left example of an offer tag used in a price breakdown.",
+      alt: "A menu item listing in a right to left (hebrew) language with a title, Menu item.
+Below it, an offer tag with 'Offer' and dietary tags indicating Vegan, Vegetarian, and Spicy",
       width: "359px"
     } %}
   {% endcontentItem %}